bbc/storyplayer/README.md

 * `saveSession` (optional, defaults to false) - A boolean to say whether or not the player should save state and offer to resume when restarted
 * `handleKeys` (optional, defaults to true) - A boolean to say whether keyboard events should be handled by the player

-For example, in a Node/React application import the player:
+For example, in a React application import the player:

 ```
 import Storyplayer, { VARIABLE_EVENTS,  REASONER_EVENTS } from '@bbc/storyplayer';